-Julie Landy Director of Exceptional and Alternative Education 315.963.4315 jlandy@CiTiboces.org
+Director of Virtual Instruction & Innovation P-16 315.963.4298 mdaniels@CiTiboces.org

 Home School Coordination - CoSer 526

 CiTi employees will coordinate the process for confirming the competence and substantial equivalency of instruction being provided to home schooled students.
 This process will be in response to Education Law sections 3204(2) and 3210(2)(d) and Commissioner's Regulations 100.10.
 While CiTi staff will coordinate the process, it will remain the responsibility of the local school superintendent to determine competence and substantial equivalence of instruction being provided to home schooled students residing in their district (526.000).